asyncjake/colorjakd-vscode-themes/README.md

 `astronaut` is lifted straight out of `larabeatriz32.astronaut`, which is also covered by the [MIT license](https://github.com/EliverLara/Andromeda/blob/master/LICENSE.md).
 Cheers Lara!

-(Shoutout to all the Lara's making awesome editor themes, yall should form a club or something)

-`batman` and `cyber` are shamelessly stolen from the `Vaporizer.vaporizer-dark` theme pack on the VSCode marketplace.
+`batman` and `cyber` are stolen from the `Vaporizer.vaporizer-dark` theme pack on the VSCode marketplace.
 According to [the marketplace license link](https://marketplace.visualstudio.com/items/Vaporizer.vaporizer-dark/license), MIT License applies for these guys too.

 `hacker blue` is unique, it may be removed at any point, license information is unknown.
 The original theme was created by [lennythetechie on themes.vscode.one](https://themes.vscode.one/theme/lennythetechie/o8CSDFWb), but lenny doesn't seem to be on github.
 Lenny's theme was eventually found by a github user named chausen, but the theme wasn't published as an installable extension anywhere - so chausen pulled it into [their own github repo](https://github.com/chausen/hacker-blue) and published it.
 No license information is available in either location
 - At the time of acquisition (and also writing this), themes.vscode.one's host (currently flamelab.io) has terms of service stating that users who upload/create content on their platform are responsible for enforcing their own copyright
-- TLDR Lenny hit me up I want to give you credit your theme is dope, post an issue to this repo or something!
+- TLDR Lenny please reach out I want to give you credit, post an issue to this repo if you find it!